BrainyEducation/Make-A-Rhyme-Android-9344/README.md

 * No automatic font scaling for API 25 and lower (some fonts are smaller than necessary)
 * There is no restriction/recommendation for which words children place in blanks
+* There is no capability of removing students (from the device and from a teacher's class)

 ## Install Guide